 Chile is the world’s largest copper producer, and its mines and smelters are heavy users of electricity.
 So when the power system tightens, the stakes reach well beyond household bills into the country’s main export engine.

 The alarm was formal.
-Last Thursday the national grid operator, known as the Coordinador Eléctrico, raised a yellow flag in its monthly supply-security study, pointing to tougher operating conditions ahead.
+Last Thursday the national grid operator, known as the Coordinador Eléctrico, raised a yellow flag in its monthly supply-security study, pointing to tougher conditions ahead.

 Why Chile power supply is under strain